AndriiHeonia/pixfinder/README.md

             <td>tolerance</td>
             <td>Number</td>
             <td>50</td>
-            <td>Permissible variation of the color (number of shades).
+            <td>Color variation (number of shades).
 Helps to detect objects not only by strict colors (<code>colors</code> option), but by their shades too.</td>
         </tr>
         <tr>
             <td>distance</td>
             <td>Number</td>
             <td>10</td>
             <td>Distance between objects (in pixels).
-If distance between two pixels lesser then this option then Pixfinder thinks that pixels belong to the same object.</td>
+If distance between two pixels is shorter than this option then Pixfinder decides that pixels belong to the same object.</td>
         </tr>
     </tbody>
 </table>